cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 The latest release of cBLUE can be found at https://github.com/forkozi/cBLUE/releases.

 cBLUE is designed to run on 64-bit Python 2.7.
-Rigorous performance testing was not conducted during tool development, but memory errors were encountered when not using a 64-bit installation of Python to process the Marcos Island test dataset.
 Support for Python 3 is deferred to future versions.

 The cBLUE source code is available in a private GitHub repository (https://github.com/forkozi/cBLUE).